 The Anglo-Chinese Flotilla of 1862-63

-This little known incident in Anglo-Chinese relations took place after the two Opium Wars (1839-42) and (1856-60) at the same time that the Taiping Rebellion was raging in southern China (1850-64) and illustrates the bizarre ways in which Britain and China struggled to co-operate.
-After the humiliating defeat in the second Opium War by Britain and the destruction of the Emperor’s beloved Summer Palace in 1860; it seems incredible that China would be working with Britain in the unlikeliest of ventures - procuring a modern joint navy from Britain to put down the Taiping Rebellion.
-Unsurprisingly the venture collapsed and left a legacy of further bitterness on both sides.
+A little known incident in Anglo-Chinese relations took place after the two Opium Wars (1839-42) and (1856-60) at the same time that the Taiping Rebellion was raging in southern China (1850-64) and illustrates the bizarre ways in which Britain and China struggled to co-operate.
+After the humiliating defeat in the second Opium War by Britain and the destruction of the Emperor’s beloved Summer Palace in 1860; it seems incredible that China would be working with Britain in the unlikeliest of ventures - procuring from Britain a modern joint navy to put down the Taiping Rebellion.
+Perhaps, unsurprisingly the venture collapsed and left a legacy of further bitterness on both sides.

 Boy Consul